Click the wagon number to go straight to that wagon:

 Lazy 8 was formed by eight members of the Harris County Sheriff’s Posse, Dude Parmley, Frank E. Mann, George Cook, Jack White, Dr. R.D.
 Ward, George Allhouse, Ed Hallmark and Frank Trent.
 At the time, Dude Parmley was the Captain of the Posse.
 Dude Parmley served as Trail Boss for the Salt Grass Trail from 1973-1975.

-The Desperado wagon has been on the Salt Grass Trail Ride for more than 30 years.
-The Desperados have welcomed distinguished riders including Welcome Wilson, chairman of the board of regents for the University of Houston, former Houston Chief of Police Harry Caldwell and “The Virginian”, James Drury.
-Gary Smith is driving the buggy with other distinguished guests.
+The Desperado wagon has been on the Salt Grass Trail Ride for more than 50 years.
+The Desperados have welcomed distinguished riders including Welcome Wilson, former chairman of the board of regents for the University of Houston, former Houston Chief of Police Harry Caldwell and “The Virginian”, James Drury.
+The buggy carries other important Desperado members.

 The Texas Outlaws, previously the Pasadena Wagon, joined the Salt Grass Trail Ride in 1982 under former Wagon Boss Bubba Baker.
 This group of 45 riders comes from all over the state of Texas.
 The group’s oldest rider is Bobby Schrock, and Jonathan Klepetko is the youngest Texas Outlaw.
 Distinguished member Marilyn Demontrond has ridden the Salt Grass Trail for more than 35 years, the longest of any member of the group.
 The Texas Outlaws’ wagon name originates from the spirit of the members – they are open to new adventures and never back down from a challenge.